ganesh1082/query-to-pdf/templates/template_0.typ

 #for section in data.sections {
   heading(section.title)

-  // The content is now pre-formatted, so we can use it directly. raw(section.content)
+  // The content is pre-formatted with Typst syntax, so we can use it directly.
+  [#section.content]

   if "chart_path" in section and section.chart_path != none and section.chart_path != "" {
     v(1em)